 A private safari – led by a very knowledgeable guide and coupled with relatively comfortable camping – is hard to beat.
 Many experienced safari goers would say that a set-up like the Serengeti Walking Mobile is how a safari in Africa should be experienced, and they’ll book a whole trip like this.
 Other travellers might opt to mix some time in a mobile camp with a more vehicle-based safari using permanent camps, to reduce the cost of the trip without compromising on the activities.

 Food & drink

 Lunch is usually made up of a hot dish with a couple of salads.
-During our last stay here we enjoyed freshly made pizza, a flavoursome meat pie and roast chicken with chips.
+During our last stay we enjoyed freshly made pizza, a flavoursome meat pie and roast chicken with chips.
 Salads varied between garden salads, creamy potato salad, coleslaw and capsicum salad.
 Home-made chocolate-chip cookies kept us going in the afternoons.

-Dining style: Group Meals
+- Group Meals

-Dining locations: Indoor and Outdoor Dining
+- Indoor and Outdoor Dining

-Attitude towards children: The team who run our Serengeti Green Camp will accept children of any age, as each safari is private.
+- The team who run our Serengeti Green Camp will accept children of any age, as each safari is private.

 Health & safety